Alan V. Oppenheim

-Alan Victor Oppenheim (born 1937 in New York City) is a professor of engineering at MIT's Department of Electrical Engineering and Computer Science.
+Alan Victor Oppenheim (born 1937) is a professor of engineering at MIT's Department of Electrical Engineering and Computer Science.
 He is also a principal investigator in MIT's Research Laboratory of Electronics (RLE), at the Digital Signal Processing Group.

 His research interests are in the general area of signal processing and its applications.
 He is co-author of the widely used textbooks Discrete-Time Signal Processing and Signals and Systems.
 He is also the editor of several advanced books on signal processing.

-Academic history
+Education

 Oppenheim received his B.S. and M.S. degrees simultaneously in 1961 and his D.Sc. degree in 1964, all in electrical engineering, from the Massachusetts Institute of Technology.
 His dissertation Superposition in a Class of Nonlinear Systems was written under the direction of Amar Bose.
 He is also the recipient of an honorary doctorate from Tel Aviv University (1995).
 In 1964, Oppenheim joined the faculty at MIT, where he is currently Ford Professor of Engineering and a MacVicar Faculty Fellow.
 Since 1967 he has been affiliated with MIT Lincoln Laboratory and since 1977 with the Woods Hole Oceanographic Institution.